Introduction

 Upload a reference image to establish the visual style, color palette, and aesthetic you want to maintain or apply to your edit.

 Example: Upload a reference image of a minimalist interior design.
-Then edit your photo: "Match the minimalist aesthetic from the reference image.
+Then edit: "Match the minimalist aesthetic from the reference image.
 Update this living room with clean lines, neutral colors (whites, grays, light wood), and minimal furniture.
 Keep the natural window lighting."

 Using Reference Images for Character/Design

-Extract specific design elements or character features from a reference image and apply them to your edited image.
+Extract specific design elements from a reference image and apply them to your edited image.

 Using Reference Images for Objects/Products